chrisbristow/atc872/README.md

    - q().

 7) Start ATC872:
-   - erl -sname atc -setcookie atc872 -noshell -pa ostinelli-misultin-59a72fd/ebin -s atc872 start 8686 0 1 250
+   - erl -sname atc -setcookie atc872 -noshell -pa ostinelli-misultin-59a72fd/ebin -s atc872 start 8686 250
      - 8686 is the port the web server will listen on.
-   - 0 is the ID of this ATC872 node.
-   - 1 is the number of ATC872 nodes in the cluster.
      - 250 is the number of records per channel to hold in Mnesia - older records are archived to disk.

 8) Point your web browser at the server - URL: http://[hostname]:8686/atc872.html?channel=Channel%20One